Chat with us, powered by LiveChat

 Customs Duties Taxes

 Customs duties and taxes are another crucial cost factor when shipping items to Hawaii.
-The rate will depend on the nature and value of the goods.
-For example, if you’re shipping a car, the customs duty can range between 2.5% to 25% of the car’s value.
+The rate depends on the value and nature of shipped goods.
+For instance, if you’re transporting a vehicle, the customs duty can range between 2.5% and 25% of the automobile’s value.
+However, these duties are only liable if shipping a car from outside of the US to Hawaii.
+From the mainland to Hawaii, you don’t pay any customs fees.

 Full Container Shipping Vs. LTL